andersonpem/dockerbuilder/readme.md

   ./install.sh
   ```

-After running this command, you'll be able to use the skey command globally.
+After running this command, you'll be able to use dbd or dockerbuilder command globally.

 ## Contributors